 US Spends TRILLIONS to Cure The Common Flu

 February is usually the peak of flu season, with doctors’ offices and hospitals packed with suffering patients.
 But not this year.
 Flu has virtually disappeared from the U.S., with reports coming in at far lower levels than anything seen in decades.
-After putting Trillions into “Covid” research, we have essentially cured the .
+After putting Trillions into “Covid” research, we have essentially cured the common flu.

 Experts say that measures put in place to fend off the coronavirus — mask wearing, social distancing and virtual schooling — were a big factor in preventing a “twindemic” of flu and COVID-19.